Sam-Son Farm

-Sam-Son Farm is a Thoroughbred horse racing stable with farms located in Milton, Ontario, Canada and Ocala, Florida.
-Originating in the 60's by Ernie Samuel, it began as a home for competition hunter/jumper horses.
-One Sam-Son horse, Canadian Club won the 1967 Pan-American Games Individual Jumping Gold medal and was a member of the 1968 Team Gold Medal for Canada at the Mexico Olympics ridden by Jim Day.
-Sam-Son continued to send entries to International show jumping, dressage and three ay venting events including the 1972 and 1976 Olympics and thereafter.
-In 1971 it became home to its first Thoroughbred race horse and officially entered racing in 1972.
+Sam-Son Farm was a Thoroughbred horse racing stable that had farms located in Milton, Ontario (Canada) and Ocala, Florida (USA).
+Established in the 1960s by Ernest L. "Ernie" Samuel, it began as a home for competition hunter/jumper horses.

+One Sam-Son horse (Canadian Club) won the 1967 Pan-American Games Individual Jumping Gold Medal and was a member of the 1968 Team Gold Medal for Canada at the Mexico Olympics (ridden by Jim Day).

+Sam-Son continued to send entries to international show jumping, dressage and three-day eventing events, including the 1972 and 1976 Olympics, and thereafter.
+In 1971, Sam-Son Farm became home to its first Thoroughbred race horse and officially entered racing in 1972.